Join the team

 Dr. Sophie Reichert

-Sophie is a Marie Curie postdoc fellow working at the University of Sheffield.
-Working at the cross-road ecophysiology and evolutionary ecology, her PhD focused on investigating the determinants of telomere dynamics and how these mechanisms are involved in key evolutionary processes.
+Working at the cross-road ecophysiology and evolutionary ecology, Sophie’s PhD focused on investigating the determinants of telomere dynamics and how these mechanisms are involved in key evolutionary processes.
 The aim of this work was also to establish telomeres as a health marker.
 Building on her expertise on studying the mechanisms of ageing, she now aims to examine how different ageing mechanisms interact with lifelong health risks, workload, reproductive history and endocrinological measures of stress and reproductive status in Asian elephants.

 Dr. Vérane Berger